Rights Guide

 Right to Modify Custody Orders

 If circumstances have materially changed since the last order, fathers have the right to petition for a custody modification.
 The stronger your custody documentation record showing changed conditions, the stronger your modification case.
+Courts cannot act on what they cannot verify.

 Right to Equal Consideration